-The Silver Cup Competition is open to all restaurants who participate in the Beaufort Shrimp Festival.
+The Silver Cup competition is open to all restaurants who participate in the Beaufort Shrimp Festival.
 While some restaurants may participate in the festival and sell bites to attendees without entering the judged competition, most vie for the prize.
 The winner is awarded the coveted Silver Cup trophy, an exclusive honor to hold for one year.
 (The trophy must be surrendered the following year to the next winner.)
-The winning restaurant accumulates the highest total number of points in three categories: Booth Decoration, Shrimp Recipe Cook-Off, and the People’s Choice Award.
+The winning restaurant accumulates the highest total number of points.
+In addition to the judged scoring, there’s also a People’s Choice Award.

 Since the participating chefs are professional restaurateurs, each bite presented during the Shrimp Recipe Cook-Off is typically delicious.
 Scoring margins can be narrow.
 Professional chefs don’t often screw up when preparing a dish; they’ve got training and experience to draw upon.
 But any competition presents obstacles, especially when the event is held outdoors—there may be time constraints, equipment failures, table collapses, power surges, weather delays or other unforeseen snags.
 But judges are seated beyond the line of sight of the event and thus don’t know what specific challenges any of the chefs may have faced.
 The judges can only evaluate the bites of food they are served.